War in Ukraine

 Ukrainian Hands: Maximum Potential

-And as stated above, our forces managed to squeeze from even soviet weapons as much as no one expected.
-And now — each weapon sample in our military’s hands reveals its full potential.
-The military of those countries where it’s produced didn’t expect this from it.
-Possibly, manufacturers also learned much new for themselves.
-So Ukrainians and weapons are something interconnected and inseparable.
+Our forces managed to squeeze from even Soviet weapons more than anyone expected.
+And now — each weapons sample in our military’s hands reveals its full potential.
+The militaries of countries where this equipment was produced didn’t expect this from it.
+Possibly, manufacturers learned much new for themselves.
+So Ukrainians and weapons — it’s something interconnected and inseparable.
 Weapons in our hands show transcendent miracles.

-In connection with this, a thought comes that we need to radically revise the weapons law.
+In connection with this — a thought comes that we need to radically revise the weapons law.
 Automatic weapons should automatically be legal.
-But why shouldn’t those who know how to use it have a hand-held anti-tank complex at home?
-In case of anything, combat readiness will be within an hour.
-And regarding trophy weapons, clarity should be introduced altogether.
+Why shouldn’t those who know how to use a hand-held anti-tank complex have one at home?
+Combat readiness within an hour.
+And regarding trophy weapons — clarity should be introduced altogether.

 ¹Sovok – sarcastic abbreviation for “Soviet Union,” derived from “Sovetskiy Soyuz”.
 The word also means “dustpan,” carrying a double connotation of trashiness and backwardness.